Kansas Military and Veterans Benefits

 All military and Veteran licenses plates may be used on automobiles, motorcycles or trucks (20,000 lbs. or less).
 All vehicles must be titled in Kansas in the name of the applicant or the leasing company from which the applicant is leasing the vehicle.

 Those interested must apply at their local County Treasurer’s Office.
-A short description of some of these plates can be found below.
+A short description of some of these license plates can be found below.

 Learn more about Kansas Military and Veteran License Plates